smithy-lang/smithy-rs/design/src/rfcs/rfc_0020_endpoints_20.md

 1. Configuration driven URL override.
 This mechanism hasn't been specified, but suppose that the Rust SDK supported an `SDK_ENDPOINT` environment variable.
-This variable would be an input to the existing endpoint resolver. machinery. and would be backwards compatible with other SDKs (eg. by prefixing the bucket as a host label for S3).
+This variable would be an input to the existing endpoint resolver. machinery and would be backwards compatible with other SDKs (e.g. by prefixing the bucket as a host label for S3).
 2. Wholesale endpoint resolver override.
 In this case, customers would gain access to all endpoint parameters and be able to write their own resolver.